 Two things to note on this— 1.
 It should not be used daily, indefinitely, or even through an entire season.
 Healthy Inflammation should be an acute response.
 Only take elderberry at very first sign of illness or exposure thru illness duration.

-***Those with autoimmune diseases, such as Hashi’s (low thyroid), RA, Celiac’s, otherwise immunocompromised, etc. should use all immune stimulants carefully, if at all depending on your individual response.
+***Those with autoimmune diseases, such as Hashi’s (low thyroid), RA, Celiac’s, otherwise immunocompromised, etc. should use all immune stimulants carefully, depending on your individual response.
 When the immune system is initiated, it can also trigger symptoms and change in your autoimmune condition— so, yes, small short dosing duration, and just watch your body and symptoms and use a sensible approach.
 No one size fits all.

 Conclusion:

-Based on my research, our family has grown up, made and taken elderberry tincture and syrup (only when we feel like we may be getting sick) for over 9 years, but you need to be the judge and observe your own body.
+Based on my research, our family has grown up, made and taken elderberry tincture and syrup (only when we feel like we may be getting sick) for over 12 years, but you need to be the judge and observe your own body.
 Consult your personal doctor.

-Do we take it all flu season?
+Do we take Elderberry all flu season?

 My theory is this….I take it (1 tsp. a day) when I am feeling run down or tired, and definitely when I feel like I am getting something (1 tsp.
 3-4 times a day).
-I don’t want my body to rely on any one thing and let down doing its job… same with garlic, ginkgo, etc. I do take vitamins and minerals every day.
+I don’t want my body to rely on any one thing and let down doing its job… same with garlic, ginkgo, etc.

 I keep dry berries on hand as safeguard for our family and others in the event of a pandemic.
 I would not hesitate to at least offer it to someone for the recommended limit of 5 days (see Cons #6 above) who is immunocompromised in the event of a serious outbreak in order to give them a chance for survival.